 6. Wander Along The Narrow Streets of Cluj-Napoca

-Most of them spread out from Unirii Square, therefore I recommend you to choose this place as the start point.
+Most of them are spread out from Unirii Square, therefore I recommend you choose this place as the

 7. Climb The Stairs to The Top of Cetatuia Hill